X3RX3SSec/ParaFinder/README.md

 ## ⚠️ Legal Notice

 This tool is intended for **authorized testing, learning, and bug bounty** purposes only.
 Do **NOT** use it on domains you don't own or have explicit permission to test.
+Not that anyone would listen to this 🤐

 You are responsible for your actions.
 I take no liability for misuse.